michael-milette/moodle-local_contact/README.md

 # Usage

-There are no configurable settings for this plugin at this time.
-However:
+Before getting started:

-* You should ensure email settings are properly configured in Moodle.
+* Ensure email settings are properly configured in Moodle.
-* You should configure the support name and email address in Moodle.
+* Ensure that you have configured the support name and email address in Moodle.

-**Configuring the Email Message**

-At the moment, you will need to edit the language files in order to modify the messages which will be sent to the user.

-The message can include the following tags which will be substituted at the time the message is sent:

-* **[fromemail]**      : User's email address as entered in the web form or the users registered email address if logged in.
-* **[fromname]**       : User's name as entered in the web form or the users registered first and last name if logged in.
-* **[http_referer]**   : URL of the web form page that the email was generated from.
-* **[http_user_agent]**: Web browser.
-* **[lang]**           : Language that the user was viewing the website in at the time they submitted the form.
-* **[sitefullname]**   : Site's fullname.
-* **[siteshortname]**  : Site's short name.
-* **[siteurl]**        : URL of the website.
-* **[supportemail]**   : Site's support email address.
-* **[supportname]**    : Site's support name.
-* **[userip]**         : Best attempt to determine the user's IP address.
-Will be the firewall address if they are behind one.
-* **[userstatus]**     : Displays the user's current status if they are known to the Moodle site, either because they are logged in or by their email address.

-Note that, in the future, the email message will be configurable from within the plugin's settings.

-**Creating a New Form**
+## Creating a new form

 This plugin is for administrators with a little knowledge of HTML forms.
+You can simply copy and paste any of the [examples from the Wiki](https://github.com/michael-milette/moodle-local_contact/wiki/HTML-Form-Templates) to get started.

-To create a new web form on your site, add a Moodle page or HTML block.
-Be sure to switch to the Source Code view button in the Moodle WYSIWYG editor before entering or pasting HTML code similar to the following:
+To create a new web form on your site, start by adding a Moodle page or HTML block.
+Be sure to switch to the Source Code view button in the Moodle Atto WYSIWYG editor before entering or pasting HTML code similar to the following:

     <form action="../../local/contact/index.php" method="post" class="contact-us">
         <fieldset>